 Australia is a proud nation of coffee snobs.
 I take ownership of this.
-We know really good coffee and in fact we accept nothing less, and are very put out if we get a coffee that is not up to scratch.
-Unfortunately when we travel, we are forced into a position of accepting much inferior coffee, or we turn to a substitute rather than suffer the indignity of an inferior co
+We know really good coffee, and in fact, we accept nothing less and are very put out if we get a coffee that is not up to scratch.
+Unfortunately when we travel, we are forced into a position of accepting much inferior coffee, or we turn to a substitute rather than suffer the indignity of an inferior coffee.
+Unfortunately, on our road trip in the USA, we wrote about 35 Weird And Wonderful Observations About America and Americans, we noted that, in the main, American brewed coffee was not good, as in not good at all.

 We can prove that we are coffee snobs